 Napoles had fought north of Mexico’s border only twice, at The Forum in Inglewood, California, and against fighters who weren’t on his level.
 No big names would dare come to Mexico to face Napoles, and no American promoters would put up the money to get Napoles across the border for a significant match.
 That’s where legendary Los Angeles promoter George Parnassus proved crucial to Napoles’ success, as he worked to get him a shot at champion Curtis Cokes.

 Cokes had several losses already, but only one by stoppage, to Philly fighter Stanley “Kitten” Hayward.
-But Napoles was no kitten, and he battered Cokes through 13 rounds until the champion stayed on his stool when the 14th came.
+But Napoles was no kitten, and he battered Cokes until the champion stayed on his stool after round thirteen.
 Two months later Napoles stopped Cokes again, only sooner, before defending the title against aging great Emile Griffith and then Danny “Little Red” Lopez’s brother Ernie.
 Two non-title bouts in the last half of 1970 brought Napoles to a December title defense against Billy Backus in Syracuse, New York, a stone’s throw from Backus’ hometown of Canastota.

 Even though he was the nephew of former welterweight great Carmen Basilio, Backus had been introduced to boxing through restaurant owner, fight manager and trainer Tony Graziano in the 1950s.
 Graziano had a gym, and years later he told of how he learned of Backus’ relation to Basilio.
 “I was outside the bank one day, and Nellie, Carmen Basilio’s sister, strolls over and says, ‘Hey, you got my kid boxing.'”